More than a few times this past week, you’ve probably had to step back and size up the Everest of information you’ve been trying to scale.

 “(Take) time for yourself to do something you like to do,” she said.
 “It’s important to do something positive in your day, at least once a day.”

-Connect with people.
-Text message, Skype or FaceTime with friends or family.
+Connect with people, safely.
+Text message, Skype and FaceTime with friends or family or meet outside for a socially distanced and masked reunion.

 “Social connection is huge,” Dr. Cuddihy said.

-“It’s definitely not the same as human contact,” she said.
-“But you can be safe and still connect with other people—virtually.”
+“It’s definitely not the same,” she said.
+“But you can be safe and still connect with other people.”

 Dr. Barber Garcia echoed: “And it’s necessary, because social isolation can lead to loneliness, and this can lead to deeper feelings of sadness and depression.”